The .32 H&R Magnum may look small and harmless, but don't underestimate this revolver. It may just be the perfect self-defense weapon for you!

 The .32 H&R Magnum is an underrated self-defense firearm that is great for anyone who isn't fond of the recoil associated with a bigger round, or someone who just wants to quickly and accurately hit their target more than once.
 This capable self-defense cartridge has just enough stopping power to get the job done and make you feel much safer.

 Sound off, Gun Carriers!
-Who here has shot a revolver chambered in .32 H&R Magnum?
+Who here has shot a revolver chambered in a .32 H&R Magnum?
 Let us know in the comments section below.

 Up Next: